schitresh/system-design/website_designs/storage_and_streaming/1_dropbox.md

 - We should expect huge read & write volumes
 - Read-write ratio is expected to be nearly the same
 - Internally, files can be stored in small parts or chunks (say 4 MB)
-  - If a file upload fails, only the failed chunks will require to be re-uploaded
+  - If a file upload fails, only the failed chunks will be required to be re-uploaded
   - Will reduce data exchange by transferring only the updated chunks of files while syncing
   - For small changes, clients can intelligently upload diffs instead of the whole chunk
 - Keeping a local copy of metadata (file name, size, etc) with client